JoshCodesPhysics/ill_placement_archive/python_scripts/disp_solve/README.md

 ```

 - Each line element is separated by a space (the = sign is isolated)
+- Born and Hessian matrix source paths (relative, absolute or full) are assigned to born\_file and hess\_file respectively.
+This can be sourced from .loto.out crystal files or separate .DAT files
 - Crystal and cell file relative or full path directories are assigned to crystal\_file and cell\_init respectively
 - ea, eb, ec are the ranges for E\_a, E\_b, E\_c respectively in the format \[start,stop,step\]
 - unit_source is assigned to either direct, auto or charge